ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 69-Notes.md

 [08:03] - **Arya**

-TSince the last Arborist call, we released [Zebra version 1.5.2](https://github.com/ZcashFoundation/zebra/releases/tag/v1.5.2).
+Since the last Arborist call, we released [Zebra version 1.5.2](https://github.com/ZcashFoundation/zebra/releases/tag/v1.5.2).
 We couldn't publish crates depending on a git reference, so the internal miner feature was temporarily removed until the next equihash release.

 [08:16]